sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

 ##### Config interface type

 Configuring interface type takes effect only if auto negotiation is disabled.
-If auto negotiation is enabled, this command still saves interface type value to CONFIG_DB, orchagent will not pass the value to SAI until auto negotiation is disabled.
+If auto negotiation is enabled, this command still saves interface type value to CONFIG_DB, orchagent will pass the value to SAI.
+SAI needs handle it according to the auto negotiation mode.

 ```
 Format: